mozilla-bteam/bmo/docs/en/rst/administering/categorization.rst

 Suppose there is a product called "Bar".
 You would like to make it so that only users in the group "Foo" can enter bugs in the "Bar" product.
-Additionally, bugs filed in product "Bar" must be visible only to users in "Foo" (plus, by default, the reporter, assignee, and CC list of each bug) at all times.
+Additionally, bugs filed in product "Bar" must be visible only to users in "Foo" (plus, by default, the reporter, assignee, and Subscribers of each bug) at all times.
 Furthermore, only members of group "Foo" should be able to edit bugs filed against product "Bar", even if other users could see the bug.
 This arrangement would achieved by the following: